Boalq/DotFilesBoalq/README.md

 Yo this is my first Github Repo?

-So basically you copy all these shit in to the ~/.config/(name of the directory) voila thats it.
+So basically you copy all these shit in to the ~/.config/(name of the directory) \n voila thats it.

 Its just an clean setup without doing toooo much.